marttiil/bank-data-sql-analysis/README.md

 2. Prepare the Dataset

-Download the dataset and place it in data/bank_cleaned.csv.
+Place the dataset it in data/bank_cleaned.csv.
 Navigate to your project folder where your SQLite database will be stored

 4. Create the Database